Could Wilshere Make Surge for World Cup Squad?

 Wilshere is on the path to playing at the very least a role in the team.
 He benefits from his experience and an injury to Adam Lallana that has prevented the Liverpool man nailing down the starting spot for a creative midfielder in the middle of the park.
 Lallana – much like Wilshere – will be working his way back into fitness and form over the second half of the Premier League campaign.

-The Arsenal man has strung together six starts on the bounce for the Gunners for the first time since the 2013-14 campaign.
+The Arsenal man has strung together six starts on the bounce for the Gunners for the first time since the 2013-14 campaign, and even with the best bet365 bonus code you'd struggle to get good odds on him making it into the England team once more.
 He did perform the feat at Bournemouth last season where he earned valuable playing time for Eddie Howe’s men.
 However, playing a significant portion of Arsenal’s battle for a top-four place along with their Europa League campaign should prepare him for the high level of competition he and his England team-mates will face.

 Harry Winks’ rise at Tottenham will threaten his potential spot in the side.
 The two players have similar characteristics, and although Wilshere has experience on his side, Southgate could be tempted to play the 21-year-old, despite his lack of game time at international level.
 Therefore there is plenty of incentive for Wilshere to first play week in – week out and at a high level until the end of the campaign.